-The Upper East Side (UES) encompasses everything from 60th to 96th Streets and also from Fifth Avenue to the East River.
+The Upper East Side (UES) refers to everything from 60th to 96th Streets and also from Fifth Avenue to the East River.
 Aside from the occasional church and the many world-famous museums along Fifth – including the Metropolitan Museum of Art, the Guggenheim Museum, and the Smithsonian Design Museum, among others – Fifth and Park Avenues are comprised entirely of residential homes, while Madison consists mostly of boutique shopping, fine dining, and entertainment.
-Nearly all of the buildings have been around for almost a century or even longer, and because of this the inventory is made up of mostly co-ops.
-Buyers looking for prime UES should expect to have strong financials to make it past the co-op boards.
+Most of these apartment buildings have been around for a century or more.
+Expect to find pre-wars in prime UES.

-Opposite of Carnegie Hill, to its east, is another neighborhood with a rich residential character, although one that is much more affordable than its neighbor bordering Central Park.
-That neighborhood is called East End (historically called ‘Yorkville’) and it lies east of Second Avenue; south of 96th Street; north of 79th Street; and west of the East River.
-Its name comes from East End Avenue, which is home to the most prestigious addresses in the area.
-Many former residents of Park and Fifth Avenues re-locate to East End Avenue for stunning river views, access to Carl Schurz Park (which, unlike Central Park, is not a tourist attraction), its convenience to FDR Drive (great for escaping to your weekend home quickly), and to find new construction homes that they could not find in more established neighborhoods.
+Opposite Carnegie Hill, to its east, is another neighborhood with rich residential character, but one with more affordable real estate.
+That neighborhood is called Yorkville (or East End) and it lies east of Second Avenue; south of 96th Street; north of 79th Street; and west of the East River.
+Its name comes from York Avenue and also from East End Avenue, which is home to the most prestigious addresses in the area.